Poverty is sexist

 Across the world we see poverty driving women into sexual exploitation.

 In Kenya, although poverty has declined significantly, it remains one of the most unequal societies in the world.
 An estimated 14.2 million Kenyans are still living in poverty especially in the rural areas, exacerbated by inequality across the regions.
 Women and children are more likely to be living in poverty in Kenya just like many places in the world.
 Women have less control of family and financial resources, as well as limited job opportunities as compared to their male counterparts.
-Lack of economic income leads to women and girls susceptibility sexual exploitation.
+Lack of economic income leads to women's and girls' susceptibility to sexual exploitation.

 In Kenya, our partner Life Bloom supports women exiting prostitution.
 They supported Beatrice who was coerced into prostitution after she was sexually harassed by her boss and forced to leave her job: